yoctoproject/poky/documentation/ref-manual/classes.rst

    the linker (e.g. ``/lib`` and ``/usr/lib``).
 While these paths will not cause any breakage, they do waste space and are unnecessary.

+-  ``usrmerge:`` If ``usrmerge`` is in :term:`DISTRO_FEATURES`, this check will ensure that no package installs files to root (``/bin``, ``/sbin``, ``/lib``, ``/lib64``) directories.

 -  ``var-undefined:`` Reports when variables fundamental to packaging (i.e. :term:`WORKDIR`,
    :term:`DEPLOY_DIR`, :term:`D`,
    :term:`PN`, and :term:`PKGD`) are undefined
    during :ref:`ref-tasks-package`.

--  ``version-going-backwards:`` If Build History is enabled, reports when a package being written out has a lower version than the previously written package under the same name.
+-  ``version-going-backwards:`` If the :ref:`ref-classes-buildhistory`
+   class is enabled, reports when a package being written out has a lower version than the previously written package under the same name.
 If you are placing output packages into a feed and upgrading packages on a target system using that feed, the version of a package going backwards can result in the target system not correctly upgrading to the "new" version of the package.

    .. note::